 CSULB freshmen who are required to take the English Placement Test (EPT) and/or the Entry Level Mathematics Test (ELM) must complete these exams by the deadline.
 For the specific test deadline and an explanation of why you are required to take these exams, please visit the Testing, Evaluation & Assessment web site and click on “Entry Level Mathematics (ELM) and English Placement Test (EPT).”
 Your admission to CSULB will be rescinded if you do not complete these exams by the deadline.
 Moreover, students are encouraged to take required placement exams as soon as possible so that scores are available for orientation and class placement in Composition and Math.
 The EPT and/or ELM can be taken on any CSU campus.
 Every campus in the CSU will administer the exams on pre-selected dates - check the Educational Testing Services web site for exam locations, deadlines, and exam dates.
 Freshmen should also be aware of the GWAR as described below.
 The GWAR must be attempted during the semester in which students earn 65 units.
 If you have specific questions, please call Testing, Evaluation & Assessment at 562-985-4007.

 All students who obtain a degree or certificate from a CSU campus must meet the GWAR.
 The options for meeting the GWAR at CSULB are as follows: 1) take the Graduation Proficiency Examination (GPE formerly known as the Writing Proficiency Exam [WPE]) and earn a score of 11 or greater OR 2) take the analytical writing component of the GRE or GMAT and earn a score of 4 or higher OR 3) take a GWAR-certified course and receive a passing score on the portfolio.
 Please note: all transfer students must attempt the GPE once, and must do so in the first semester of attendance.
-For complete details of the GWAR requirement at CSULB, please visit the CSULB Testing, Evaluation & Assessment web site and click on “GPE.”
-If you have questions, please call Testing, Evaluation & Assessment at (562) 985-4007.
+For complete details of the GWAR requirement at CSULB, please visit Testing & Evaluation and click on “GPE.”
+If you have questions, please call Testing & Evaluation at (562) 985-4007.